craigprotzel/Mashups/10_The_Server_Plus_Storage/README.md

 	* '/:term' - a page with an api request based on the url
 	* '/api/:term' - a page that shows json data based on the url
 	* '*' - a catch all page
-* Prepare - 2 Final Project Proposals to share with the class